 Although Drew has spent the bulk of his career working with competitive athletes, he still takes great pleasure in his success with helping people who suffer from common injuries such as chronic low back pain, neck pain and common conditions such as carpal tunnel or thoracic outlet syndrome.

-Over his 14 years of clinical massage practice, Drew has taken the fundamental principles of a variety of proven bodywork disciplines such as Sports Massage, Myofascial Release, Active Release Techniques, Muscle Energy Technique, Neuromuscular Therapy and Active Isolated Stretching and has adapted them into a style all his own.
+Over his 18+ years of hands-on clinical massage practice, Drew has taken the fundamental principles of a variety of proven bodywork disciplines such as Sports Massage, Myoskeletal Alignment Techniques, Myofascial Release, Active Release Techniques, Muscle Energy Technique, Neuromuscular Therapy and stretching techniques such a PNF (proprioceptive neuromuscular facilitation) and Active Isolated Stretching and has adapted them into a style all his own.
 Through careful assessment, evaluation and treatment, Drew’s patients have seen remarkable success that may have once been deemed unchangeable.

 When Drew is not at The Boston Bodyworker, you will find him making his daily bike commute home along the Charles river or spending time with his beautiful wife and best friend, Michelle, along with their two young daughters, and black lab, Logan.